 How Long Should a Typical Coaching Session Be?

-Short coaching sessions are better for quick progress check-ins and accountability, while longer ones allow time to go deeper into the client’s issues.
+Short sessions are better for quick progress check-ins and accountability, while longer ones can go deeper into the client’s issues.

 Should I Offer Free or Paid Sample Sessions?